 Not only do I love the idea of this because it saves you money but because it is a bit more social and casual.
 You can mingle with your guests instead of being stuck on a bridal table for most of the night.

 Another option is to serve your wedding cake as dessert.
-Ask you venue just to serve your cake with a bit of cream and you have your dessert!
+Ask your venue just to serve your cake with a bit of cream and you have your dessert!

 Choose Your Wedding Date Wisely

 Wednesday.
 Friday.
 Sunday.
 Does it really matter what day of the week you get married?
-But what if it saved you half your venue fee by booking for wedding mid week.
-If you venue doesn’t have it advertised – ask them.
+But what if it saved you half your venue fee by booking for wedding mid-week.
+If your venue doesn’t have it advertised – ask them.

 I know that the traditional wedding day is Sunday but why?
 I know that you are thinking ‘but my guests work during the week.’
 Isn’t this your wedding?
 So they choose working over your wedding than I feel they shouldn’t be invited in the first place.
 Trust me they will make the effort for whatever date you choose.